WebDeverDan/WebDeverDan/README.md

 ## Some info about me~

-- 👯 I’m looking to collaborate on visually-inspiring projects.
+- :wave: I’m looking to collaborate on visually-inspiring projects.
 - 💬 Ask me about my welcome message :)
 - 📫 How to reach me: email -> danielbvideo@gmail.com or linkedIn -> www.linkedin.com/in/daniel-bradley828